dofloinn/Fallout3rdYear/1_ClientServingProgramming/Exam Notes.md

 ### <mark style="background: #FF5582A6;">Example Sliding Windows Flow Control:</mark>

 Consider two Stations, A and B exchanging data.
-Assume Station A is sending data to Station B:
+Assume Station A is sending data to Station B.

 Station A is the <mark style="background: #FF5582A6;">Sender</mark> and Station B is the <mark style="background: #FF5582A6;">Receiver</mark>.